mmelvin97/excel-autamated-report-project/README.md

 - For this project, January, February and March dataset are the only one used
 - Figure 5,7 and 8 are the reports from the said datasets

-## Objective 4: Insights from the visualization should help with sales strategies
 ## Conclusion
 - The top perfoming products that generate huge sales are MacBook Pro Laptop, iPhone, Google Phone and ThinkPad Laptop.
 This trend was consistent from January to March 2019.
 - In term of quantity ordered, batteries and USB cables are the products that was sold in higher amount.